Channel drift: Canada

-In Canada, specialty television channels were initially subject to conditions of license requiring them to operate within quotas of specific categories of programs.
-This system was designed by the country's telecommunications regulator, the Canadian Radio-television and Telecommunications Commission (CRTC), primarily to ensure the integrity of channels that were licensed with the expectation of a specific format, and to prevent undue competition with established channels–a practice referred to as the "genre protection" rules.
+In Canada, specialty television channels were initially subject to license conditions requiring them to operate within quotas of specific program categories.
+This system was designed by the country's telecommunications regulator, the Canadian Radio-television and Telecommunications Commission (CRTC), primarily to ensure the integrity of channels that were licensed with the expectation of a specific format, and to prevent undue competition with established channels—a practice referred to as the "genre protection" rules.

-For example, the presence of MuchMusic as an established music channel in Canada led to applications of these rules impacting the later launch of MTV-branded channels in Canada; Craig Media's MTV Canada was licensed as a channel featuring entertainment and informal education programming targeting youth and young adults, and could not devote more than 10% of its weekly programming to "music video clips" in order to protect MuchMusic.
-However, following complaints by its owner CHUM Limited (who also accused Craig of having used the pretense of a youth-based service to contravene the genre protection rule by, ultimately, offering a music-based service), the CRTC ruled that MTV Canada violated this quota due to music video content contained within programs such as Making the Video and MTV Select—even though the program categories distinguish music-related programs and music videos.
-Contrarily, sister channel MTV2 Canada was able to devote its lineup to music video programming, as it was licensed as part of "Music 5"—a specialty service consisting of channels devoted to specific genres of music.
+For example, the presence of established Canadian music channel MuchMusic led to the application of genre protection rules to the later launch of MTV-branded channels in Canada; Craig Media's MTV Canada was licensed as a channel featuring entertainment and informal education programming targeting youth and young adults, and it could devote a maximum of 10% of weekly programming to "music video clips" in order to protect MuchMusic.
+However, its owner, CHUM Limited, complained—and also accused Craig of having used the pretense of a youth-based service to contravene the genre protection rule by ultimately offering a music-based service.
+In response, the CRTC ruled that MTV Canada violated this quota because of music video content within programs such as Making the Video and MTV Select, even though the program categories distinguish music-related programs and music videos.
+By contrast, the sibling channel MTV2 Canada could devote its full lineup to music video programming, because it was licensed as part of "Music 5"—a specialty service consisting of channels devoted to specific genres of music.

-A second incarnation of MTV Canada launched by CTVglobemedia in 2005 was also restricted in its airing of music content, but this time as the result of drift from its original format as TalkTV.
+A second incarnation of MTV Canada was launched by CTVglobemedia in 2005; it was also restricted in airing music content, but this time as the result of drifting from its original format as TalkTV.

-Over time, many channels found ways to adjust their programming to more popular fare while technically remaining compliant with their licensed genres, such as the original Canadian version of Bravo! (now CTV Drama Channel) replacing performing arts programming with more scripted drama.
-In 2015, the CRTC said it would no longer enforce most of the remaining genre protection rules, except for those related to sports programming.
-Since then, many Canadian channels have altered their formats considerably, such as with the former Outdoor Life Network (OLN) first becoming a male-skewing reality-focused channel under the OLN name, then rebranding as a new version of Bravo, based on the current version of the U.S. channel of that name (now a reality channel targeting women), in 2024.
+Over time, many channels found ways to adjust their programming to more popular content, while technically complying with their genre licensing.
+An example was the original Canadian version of Bravo! (now CTV Drama Channel), which replaced performing arts programming with more scripted drama.
+In 2015, the CRTC said that it would no longer enforce most remaining genre protection rules, except for those related to sports programming.
+Since then, many Canadian channels have altered their formats considerably.
+For example, the former Outdoor Life Network (OLN) first became a male-skewing reality-focused channel under the OLN name; then it rebranded itself as a new version of Bravo, based on the current version of the US channel with that name (now a reality channel targeting women) in 2024.

 South Africa

-The South African Broadcasting Corporation originally had its 3 main channels dedicated to specific ethnic groups and their home languages.
-SABC 1 primarily broadcasts shows that target the Bantu-speakers, while SABC 2 focused on Afrikaans programming and SABC 3 aimed at the English-speaking South Africans.
-With the fall of apartheid, SABC2 eventually transitioned to a mix of English and other languages, including Afrikaans, and more programming shifting over to other venues such as DStv, with KykNET the most prominent example.
+The South African Broadcasting Corporation originally dedicated its three main channels to specific ethnic groups and their home languages.
+SABC 1 primarily broadcast shows targeting Bantu speakers, while SABC 2 focused on Afrikaans programming, and SABC 3 aimed at English speakers.
+After the end of the apartheid system, SABC2 eventually transitioned to a mix of English and other languages, including Afrikaans.
+More programming—most prominently, KykNET—shifted to other venues, such as the DStv service.